jscriptcoder/Navigation-Deep-Q-Network/README.md

 - **`3`** - turn right.

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+### Technical details
+For more technical details about this project, algorithms, training, results, comparison, etc... please go to [Report](Report.md)

 ### Getting Started
 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: